Local region-learning modules for point cloud classification: Results

-In Fig. \ref{fig:visualrumbg}, the effect of the RUM is demonstrated for sample objects from OBJ\_BG data set.
+In Figure \ref{fig:visualrumbg}, the effect of the RUM is demonstrated for sample objects from OBJ\_BG data set.
 We can observe a number of tendencies of the RUM while processing the noisy data, additional to the category-sensitive region adapting.
 One is to isolate salient object parts both from the object itself and also from irrelevant background.
-Examples are the excluded background points from the bin object in Fig. \ref{fig:rum_bg_a} and the region shrinking to the back and seat of the sofa in Fig. \ref{fig:rum_bg_b}.
-Another tendency of RUM is to isolate background regions from the object points as can be seen at the updated regions of display and toilet objects in Fig. \ref{fig:rum_bg_c} and \ref{fig:rum_bg_d}.
-In the cases where RUM increased the region size for a center point (the second column of Fig. \ref{fig:visualrumbg}) more points making the region distinct and salient for an object category are included in the region.
+Examples are the excluded background points from the bin object in Figure \ref{fig:visualrumbg}a and the region shrinking to the back and seat of the sofa in Figure \ref{fig:visualrumbg}b.
+Another tendency of RUM is to isolate background regions from the object points as can be seen at the updated regions of display and toilet objects in Figure \ref{fig:visualrumbg}c and \ref{fig:visualrumbg}d.
+In the cases where RUM increased the region size for a center point (the second column of Figure \ref{fig:visualrumbg}) more points making the region distinct and salient for an object category are included in the region.

 Guided by the results obtained by integrating CSM and RUM variations separately to PointNet++ architecture, we opted to apply them together to only to the second layer.
 We report in Table \ref{tab:tablecsmrum} the results of the experiments conducted by combining variations of CSM and RUM.
-The combination providing the highest increase in performance is CSM-I and RUM-I (max) for both OBJ\_ONLY and OBJ\_BG data. $M Acc$ increased by 5.25\% for OBJ\_ONLY data, and 6.75\% for OBJ\_BG, surpassing the increase obtained by integrating CSM or RUM separately.
+The combination providing the highest increase in performance is CSM-I and RUM-I (max) for both OBJ\_ONLY and OBJ\_BG data. $MAcc$ increased by 5.25\% for OBJ\_ONLY data, and 6.75\% for OBJ\_BG, surpassing the increase obtained by integrating CSM or RUM separately.